kubernetes/community/contributors/design-proposals/admission_control_extension.md

 1. Defaulting on update
 2. Resolving / further specifying values on update (ImagePolicy)
 3. Creating resources in response to user action with the correct permission check (JenkinsBootstrapper)
-4. Policy decisions based on *who* is doing the action (JenkinsBootstrapper)
+4. Policy decisions based on *who* is doing the action (OwnerReferencesPermissionEnforcement, PodSecurityPolicy, JenkinsBootstrapper)
 5. Synchronous validation on update - with side effects (quota)

 While admission controllers can operate on all verbs, resources, and sub resource types, in practice they mostly deal with create and update on primary resources.
-Most sub resources are highly privileged operations and so are typically covered by policy.
+Most sub resources are highly privileged operations and so are typically covered by authorization policy.
 Other controllers like quota tend to be per apiserver and therefore are not required to be extensible.

 ### Building enforcement